jricardooliveira/voice-detector/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+### Common Issues

+**"FFmpeg not found" error:**
+- Make sure FFmpeg is installed and in your PATH
+- Test with: `ffmpeg -version`
+- On Windows, ensure FFmpeg is added to your system PATH

+**"webrtcvad module not found" error:**
+- Make sure you're in the virtual environment: `source venv/bin/activate`
+- Reinstall dependencies: `pip install -r requirements.txt`

+**"No audio files found" message:**
+- Check that your audio directory contains supported formats (MP3, WAV, M4A, AAC, FLAC, OGG)
+- Ensure the directory path is correct and accessible

+**Docker permission issues:**
+- On Linux/macOS, you might need to add your user to the docker group
+- Try running with `sudo` if necessary

 ## Support